Team3039/VSCodeSettings/README.md

 # VSCodeSettings
-My Personal VSCode settings and CSS
+VSCode settings and CSS to be used for Wildcat Robotics